krishnkc20/krishnkc20/README.md

 - 👀 I’m interested in sleeping.
 - 🌱 I’m currently learning how to sleep for more than 10 hours.
 - 💞️ I’m looking to collaborate on sleeping competition.
 - 📫 How to reach me...
-I am also looking for how to reach me.
+I am also looking for the way to reach me.

 <!---
 krishnkc20/krishnkc20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.